apache/spark-website/contributing.md

               ...
             ```
 1. Consider whether benchmark results should be added or updated as part of the change, and add them as needed by
-<a href="https://spark.apache.org/developer-tools.html#github-workflow-benchmarks">Running benchmarks in your forked repository</a>
+<a href="{{site.baseurl}}/developer-tools.html#github-workflow-benchmarks">Running benchmarks in your forked repository</a>
 to generate benchmark results.
 1. Run all tests with `./dev/run-tests` to verify that the code still compiles, passes tests, and
 passes style checks.
-Alternatively you can run the tests via GitHub Actions workflow by
-<a href="https://spark.apache.org/developer-tools.html#github-workflow-tests">Running tests in your forked repository</a>.
 If style checks fail, review the Code Style Guide below.
+1. Push commits to your branch.
+This will trigger "Build and test" and "Report test results" workflows
+on your forked repository and start testing and validating your changes.
 1. <a href="https://help.github.com/articles/using-pull-requests/">Open a pull request</a> against
 the `master` branch of `apache/spark`.
-(Only in special cases would the PR be opened against other branches.)
+(Only in special cases would the PR be opened against other branches).
+This
+will trigger workflows "On pull request*" (on Spark repo) that will look/watch for successful workflow runs on "your" forked repository (it will wait if one is running).
      1. The PR title should be of the form `[SPARK-xxxx][COMPONENT] Title`, where `SPARK-xxxx` is
      the relevant JIRA number, `COMPONENT `is one of the PR categories shown at
      <a href="https://spark-prs.appspot.com/">spark-prs.appspot.com</a> and